top of page

 CATHERINE BALAQ

-Catherine Balaq is an award-winning writer and body psychotherapist.
-Her work has been shortlisted for the Bridport Prize and nominated for the Pushcart and Forward Prizes.
-She is co-editor of Black Cat Press.
-Her debut collection 'animaginary' was nominated for the Seamus Heaney Prize and the Pen Heaney Prize.
-'Deathless' her second collection is publishing with Verve Poetry Press in October 2024.
+Catherine Balaq is a writer and body psychotherapist.
+Her work has been shortlisted for the Bridport Prize and nominated for the Pushcart Prize and the Forward Prize.
+She is Co-Editor of Black Cat Press.
+She has two collections of poems, 'animaginary' with Black Cat and 'Deathless' with Verve.
 Catherine also writes novels and is represented by Donald Winchester at Watson Little. https://www.watsonlittle.com/client/catherine-balaq/

 Catherine Balaq channels the daemon onto the page, summoning colour from darkness.